The Rise of Mobile Users – How to Take Advantage of This Opportunity

 The immediate danger to organisations, therefore, is that their site may not be suitable for this large proportion of users.
 If there is too much effort involved in using your site – for example if elements are too fiddly to tap, or pages require a lot of panning and zooming to read, then this proportion of your audience will leave you for someone else.

-Unfortunately, most websites developed over 24 months ago, and even some more modern ones, do not properly cater for mobile users.
+Unfortunately, most websites developed over 24 months ago, and even some more modern ones, do not properly cater to mobile users.
 Look at each page on your website with your smartphone, and if all you see is a tiny copy of the same page you see on your laptop/desktop, then there are significant improvements which can be made.
 A site which requires constant pinch zooming and panning is too much effort to work with, and won’t keep its visitors.

 A responsive site is one which smartly rearranges itself to fit the device it’s being viewed on.
 For example, it will display text in three columns on a laptop, two on a tablet and one on a phone.
 On small touch-driven devices it will ensure that buttons and links are large enough to hit accurately with a finger.
 And the navigation will be laid out to fit the device.